W4RH4WK/cpp-init/README.md

 - Enable and fix warnings in your code (`-Wall -Wextra` at least on GCC / Clang)
 - Build and run your application with address sanitizer enabled
 - Put together a minimum (not) working example — preferably on [Compiler Explorer](https://godbolt.org/)

+If you are having issues with an interactive application that requires various third-party dependencies:
+- Put together a minimum (not) working example
+- Make sure everything can be built out-of-the-box with either CMake, Premake, or a Visual Studio solution
+- Put this example somewhere for other people to download, preferably on GitHub
+- People often don't have the time to go through a manual setup process involving multiple complicated steps just to help you out